Kritimbist/Agentic_AI-Multi-Agent-Orchestration/README.md

 I see that this capability is essential because it enables the agent to bring real-time, external data into the LLM’s reasoning process.
 This improves the accuracy, relevance, and reliability of the responses by grounding them in actual data rather than relying only on pre-trained knowledge.

 For example, I recognize that an agent can retrieve information like a product catalog from an external system and use it to generate more context-aware and useful insights.

+# Agent-Ready LLMs: Selection,Deployment, and Adaptation

+I understand that agentic AI systems represent the next step in the evolution of GenAI, where intelligence shifts from a centralized model to a more distributed and autonomous system.
+I see that, over time, as monitoring and governance improve, these systems become more reliable, allowing for greater autonomy and confidence in their decision-making.

+I recognize that AI agents are designed to perceive their environment, make decisions, and take actions toward specific goals, showing characteristics like autonomy, reactivity, and proactivity.
+At the core of many of these agents, I see LLMs (or multimodal models) acting as the “brain,” enabling understanding, reasoning, and communication.

+However, I also understand that an LLM is just one component of a larger system.
+An effective agent includes other elements like memory, tools (actuators), perception mechanisms, and goal definitions.
+The LLM mainly serves as the reasoning engine within the sense–reason–plan–act loop.

+I realize that making an LLM suitable for agentic systems is not just about choosing the most powerful model.
+Instead, I need to consider factors like task requirements, efficiency, cost, and speed.
+In some cases, smaller or specialized models may be more effective, and combining multiple models for different roles can lead to better performance.

+Overall, I see that building effective agentic AI systems involves carefully selecting and integrating LLMs within a broader architecture, ensuring they work efficiently as part of a coordinated and goal-driven system.